Center-For-Complex-Systems-Science/causationentropy/docs/source/tutorials/index.rst

 Tutorials
 ========

-This section contains practical examples of using the Optimal Causal Entropy library.
+This section contains practical examples of using the Causation Entropy library.

 .. toctree::
    :maxdepth: 2